 Comparing Vaginoplasty to Non-Surgical Solutions

 Women’s Wellness Institute is the only physician-led practice in Dallas that specializes in sexual health and cosmetic gynecology.
-As a result of her expertise, Dr. Brady is able to offer different treatments based on a patient’s needs, including both surgical and non-surgical approaches.
+As a result of her expertise, Dr. Brady can offer different treatments based on a patient’s needs, including both surgical and non-surgical approaches.

 Vaginoplasty repositions the pelvic muscles and tightens the vaginal canal and opening.
 As a result, it offers very effective and permanent improvement for women with moderate to severe needs.